vackosar/vackosar.github.io/_posts/2022-04-02-monolingual-word-alignment-for-sentence-similarity.md

 One would expect that in 2015, all sentence similarity task would be dominated by deep machine learning models.
 Instead, top scores were occupied by corpus-based word-alignment models that used  simple algorithms together with word databases or word embeddings e.g. word2vec.
-This post is about a word aligner based solely on dependency parsing and a word database that achieved 1st place in 2014 and 5th in 2015 in SemEval STS.
+This post is about relationship of word alignment and similarity and about a word aligner based solely on dependency parsing and a word database that achieved 1st place in 2014 and 5th in 2015 in SemEval STS.

 ![alignment pipeline diagram](/images/word-alignment.png)